ivardesign/viva-la-vue-workshop/README.md

 Remember:
 + Standard HTML is "static."
 It merely lays the text across the page.
 + Javascript is programmatic.
 It can be used to update data.
-It would normally take some sophisticated Javascript to update and share data across the page.
+It would normally take some sophisticated Javascript to update and share data across the page.\

 + `v-model` is not HTML, or normal Javascript.
-  + This is the Vue.js doing a bunch of extremely complicated stuff, with an incredibly concise workflow.
+  + This is the Vue.js doing a bunch of extremely complicated stuff, giving us an incredibly concise workflow.
   + We can now use `v-model` everywhere, and our "firstName" will be updated.

 #### This is the power of the Vue.js Frontend Framework.
 This is Vue.js!  🔥 🤯 🔥